 Loop Bakers twine around the wreath between the beads

-Knot the twine and cut to length.
+Knot the cord and cut to length.

-Knot the baker’s twine
+Knot the Baker’s twine

-Put a dot of hot glue on the baker’s twine to attach the greenery.
+Put a dot of hot glue on the Baker’s twine to attach the greenery.

 Add a dot of hot glue